 In addition, the study by Hollister and Schroeder (2015) explores how library support particularly the facilities influence the research productivity of education faculty members.
 The findings highlight the critical role of libraries in enhancing research output, emphasizing the need for libraries to adapt and demonstrate their value in an academic landscape increasingly focused on research excellence.
 This study provides insights into how targeted library support can contribute to faculty development and institutional success.

 Table 3.
-Factor 3: Provision of rewards or recognition for research achievements
+Factor 3- Provision of rewards or recognition for research achievements